amb2222/amb2222/README.md

 - 🌱 I’m currently learning Deep Learning and Algorithms. 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects and participate in Kaggle competitions
-- ⚡ Fun fact: I like Graphic Designing and watching Sci-fi series/movies
+- ⚡ Fun fact: I like Graphic Designing and watching tv series/movies

 I am an Electronics and Communication Engineering undergraduate student at Maulana Azad National Institute of Technology, Bhopal, 2021 batch.
 I have experience in working with differnt technologies including Data Science, Machine Learning, Deep Learning and App Development.
 I have worked on industry-level and real-world problems in Data Science.
 I have worked with [Innovapoint Infotech Private Limited, Pune](https://www.innovapoint.com/) as a Data Science Intern.